MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample1.md

 ## Exercise
 Create a global macro module and implement the following test objectives for both (network and macro module):
-* Check, if the file exists.
+* Check if the file exists.
-* Check, if the max value of file is greater than zero.
+* Check if the max value of file is greater than zero.
-* Check, if the `View3D`-Input and `DicomImport`-output have the same data.
+* Check if the `View3D` input and `DicomImport` output have the same data.

 ## Summary
 * MeVisLab provides a TestCenter for writing automated tests in Python.